ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

     1. Plug the USB cable to the host.
     1. Drag-n-drop the interface firmware.

-### Creating GDB pyOCD debug configuration
+### Create GDB pyOCD debug configuration

 1. Install pyOCD.
 You need the version with the new target support.
-If that hasn't been released yet, you can invoke the local copy:
+If you contributed to PyOCD and an updated version hasn't been released yet, you can invoke the local copy:

     ```
     pip install --editable <path_to_pyOCD_with_new_target_support>